Why Error Handling Matters

 2. Identify the Failed Node

-The canvas will highlight which node failed.
+The canvas highlights which node failed.
 Click on it to see:- Input: What data it received

 - Error message: What went wrong